CAIDA/pyipmeta/README.md

 _Note:_ use `python setup.py install --user` to install the library in your home directory.

+If you prefer to install in a virtual environment, and also want libipmeta installed in that virtual environment, then:

+1. Activate the virtual environment
+2. When building libipemta, add `--prefix=$VIRTUAL_ENV` to the `./configure` command
+3. When building pyipmeta, replace the `build_ext` command with `LD_RUN_PATH=$VIRTUAL_ENV python setup.py build_ext -I $VIRTUAL_ENV/include -L $VIRTUAL_ENV/lib`

 ## Usage

 A useful sample script for testing this module is available at